Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

-In the Rössler network, node dynamics follow the diffusive-coupled Rössler system \cite{rossler1976equation}.
-We use the time series of the $x_i(t)$ component for reconstruction, applying a threshold $x^\mathrm{th} = 8$ (Fig. \ref{fig:general_nets}e) and a binarization step of $\Delta t = 3\,\mathrm{ms}$.
-Using PTD-TE parameters $k = l = 5$ and $\tau = 0$ ms, the method achieves 98.61\% reconstruction accuracy, with an AUC of 0.99 (Fig. \ref{fig:general_nets}f).
+where $a$, $b$ and $c$ are parameters of the Rössler system, and $S$ is the coupling strength (see details in Methods).
+Similarly, $\mathbf{A}=(A_{ij})$ is its adjacency matrix.
+The 3D state space trajectory for one of the Rössler node in coupled network is shown in Fig. \ref{fig:general_nets}(g).
+We use the time series of the $x_i(t)$ component for reconstruction, applying a threshold $x^\mathrm{th} = 8$ (Fig. \ref{fig:general_nets}(h)) and a binarization step of $\Delta t = 3\,\mathrm{ms}$.
+Using PDIF parameters $k = 5$, $l = 5$ and $\tau = 0$ ms, the method achieves 98.61\% reconstruction accuracy, with an AUC of 0.99 (Fig. \ref{fig:general_nets}(i)).

+Lastly, we test PDIF's performance in the random recurrent neural network (RNN) \cite{sompolinsky1988chaos}.
+The dynamics of the $i$-th node of a noise-driven random recurrent neural network is described by

-Lastly, in the linear recurrent neural network (LRNN), we apply a threshold of $x^\mathrm{th} = 0.02$ to the node states (Fig. \ref{fig:general_nets}g) and binarize with $\Delta t = 5\,\mathrm{ms}$.
-Using parameters $k = 4$, $l = 1$, and $\tau = 16\,\mathrm{ms}$, PTD-TE achieves 93.55\% reconstruction accuracy (Fig. \ref{fig:general_nets}h), with an AUC of 0.98.
+where $\tau_m$ is the time constant, and $S$ is the coupling strength. $\mathbf{A}=(A_{ij})$ is its adjacency matrix, and $\xi_i$ is the independent Gaussian white noise for each node (see details in Methods).
+We simulate the RNN dynamics using forward Euler scheme, as shown in Fig. \ref{fig:general_nets}(j).
+After simulating the network, we apply a threshold of $x^\mathrm{th} = 0.2$ to the node states (Fig. \ref{fig:general_nets}(k)) and binarize with $\Delta t = 5\,\mathrm{ms}$.
+Using parameters $k = 4$, $l = 1$, and $\tau = 5\,\mathrm{ms}$, PDIF achieves 93.55\% reconstruction accuracy (Fig. \ref{fig:general_nets}(l)), with an AUC of 0.98.